 So, with that in mind, we've compiled a list of the top six inflation-beating fixed rate cash ISAs currently available.
 We've focused on longer-term accounts of at least three years as these are the ones that will offer the best returns on your money - you'll have to lock your cash away, but the returns could be worth it!

-Next up is this deal from Shawbrook Bank, a five-year ISA that pays 1.45% yearly from a minimum investment of £5,000.
+In second place is this deal from Shawbrook Bank, a five-year ISA that pays 1.45% yearly from a minimum investment of £5,000.
 Transfers in are accepted, as are further additions for a limited period.
-Withdrawals are also permitted subject to a loss of interest penalty, and as a particular bonus, it doesn't ask you to close the account should you need to access your cash.
+Withdrawals are also permitted subject to a loss of interest penalty, and as a particular bonus, it doesn't ask you to close the account should you need to access your cash early.
 The same penalty applies to those wishing to transfer away from this internet-operated account.

-Hodge Bank has done it again with a second account securing a place in the charts, this time its four-year bond which just squeezes into the top six.
+Hodge Bank has done it again with a second account securing a place in the charts, this time its four-year bond which, fittingly, takes fourth spot.
 It pays a rate of 1.30% yearly and only asks you to lock away your cash for four years, with all other features mirroring that of its five-year counterpart.

 Disclaimer: Information is correct as of the date of publication (shown at the top of this article).
 Any products featured may be withdrawn by their provider or changed at any time.